Education in Australia: Basic skills tests (NAPLAN)

-Australia's system of national assessments, the National Assessment Program, established by the Australian Education Research Organization, uses four main standardised assessments to measure literacy and numeracy achievement of schoolar students over time: the National Assessment Program – Literacy and Numeracy (abbreviated as NAPLAN), the Programme for International Student Assessment (PISA), the Trends in International Mathematics and Science Study (TIMSS) and the Progress in International Reading Literacy Study (PIRLS).
+Australia's system of national assessments, the National Assessment Program, established by the Australian Education Research Organization, uses four main standardised assessments to measure literacy and numeracy achievement of school students over time: the National Assessment Program – Literacy and Numeracy (abbreviated as NAPLAN), the Programme for International Student Assessment (PISA), the Trends in International Mathematics and Science Study (TIMSS) and the Progress in International Reading Literacy Study (PIRLS).

 The NAPLAN is a series of tests focused on basic skills that are administered annually to Australian students.
 These standardised tests assess students' reading, writing, language (spelling, grammar and punctuation) and numeracy.
 Introduced in 2008, NAPLAN is administered by the Australian Curriculum, Assessment and Reporting Authority (ACARA) and is overseen by the Council of Australian Governments (COAG) Education Council.
 The tests are designed to determine if Australian students are achieving outcomes. and to be carried out on the same days across Australia in any given year.
 Parents can decide whether their children take the test or not.
 The vast majority of Year 3, 5, 7 and 9 students participate.
 One of the aims of NAPLAN is to prepare young children for competitive examinations.

 Unlike NAPLAN, PISA; TIMSS; and PIRLS are international assessments that target small samples of students to compare their results with those of samples of students around the world.
 While PISA is not necessarily intended to assess their understanding of the Australian Curriculum, TIMSS and PIRLS are designed to address the degree to which students retain and understand the Curriculum contents.